timpeace/nearby-shops/README.md

 <br/>Every shop entity contains: name, picture, city, email, location.
 <br/>To import this database, you need to extract the "**shops.zip**" file.
 <br/>The exctracted folder named "**shops**" must contains 2 files: **shops.bson** and **shops.metadata.json**
-<br/>Then execute the command below :
+<br/>Then execute the command below (on cmd/terminal console for windows/mac):
 ```
 mongorestore --db shops path_to_the_extracted_shops_folder
 ```